US Senator Menendez criticizes Turkey under Erdogan | ExBulletin

 US Senator Menendez criticizes Turkey under Erdogan

-ATHENS, Greece (AP) US Senate Foreign Relations Committee Chairman Bob Menendez, speaking during a visit to Athens on Friday, criticized Turkey, saying its current leaders are not committed to the principles democracy and the rule of law.
+ATHENS U.S. Senate Foreign Relations Committee Chairman Bob Menendez, speaking during a visit to Athens on Friday, criticized Turkey, saying its current leaders are not committed to the principles of democracy and democracy. rule of law.

 Menendez, the Democratic Senator from New Jersey, is in Greece to attend events celebrating the 200th anniversary of Greece’s independence from the Ottoman Empire, from which the Turkish Republic originated.